sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/bhartRhariH/vijnAnashatakam.md

 These and such other pointsof semblance will strike any careful reader.
 Such points of similarity in tone and style cannot be found in works of any two authors unless one designedly imitates the style, diction, and thoughts of another in all its minute details and colours.
 If **विज्ञानशतके** be the production of such an imitator which, we at least, cannot reconcile ourselves to believe-, if he has copied all the microscopic details-details in style, ideas, and taste, if he has copied all these, it would be an unparalleled and most singular example in the literary history of the world- an example of thorough imitation-unprecedented in the wide range of Sanskrit Book-Lore.

 In stanza LVII of the text, our author refers to a certain **बाला** whom we take to be his wife, who tries to persuade him to return home, him whose mind was irresistably attracted towards the mystic deeds of Shri Krishna.
-Here our poet most probably refers to his [wife](# "भगंगसंना; but हरिहरोपाध्याय has it भानुमती.") who tried to dissuade him from abdicating the throne and renouncing the wordly pleasures for **गंगातीरवास.** Similarly in Stanza CI he bids farewell to his son, directing him to return home with his mother, and lastly wishes them a happy journey.
+Here our poet most probably refers to his wife[^5] who tried to dissuade him from abdicating the throne and renouncing the wordly pleasures for **गंगातीरवास.** Similarly in Stanza CI he bids farewell to his son, directing him to return home with his mother, and lastly wishes them a happy journey.
 These Stanzas shade a faint light on the annecdote that Bhartrihari discarded the regal robes for residence in Benares in spite of the repeated entreaties of his wife and son who had sped there to bring him back.
-This patheticscene of the voluntery renunciation of the kingly dignity and the determined attitude of defiance to any temptations is depicted by **हरिहरोपाध्य** in his dram called ['](# "Kavya Mala Series.
-No. XXIX")[भर्तृहरिनिर्वेद'](# "Kavya Mala Series.
-No. XXIX")where, Bhartrihari is made to tell his son that it was impossible for him to return, as he was as it were pitilessly dragged by **विज्ञान** towards [परव्रह्म](# "+  विज्ञानेन विकृष्य निष्ठुरतरं नीये परब्रह्मणि  भर्तृहरिनिर्वेदः v.
-25.")
-This shows that **हरिहरोपाध्य** was sufficiently acquaihtedwith this story of **भर्तृहरि** to insert it in his drama.
+This patheticscene of the voluntery renunciation of the kingly dignity and the determined attitude of defiance to any temptations is depicted by **हरिहरोपाध्य** in his dram called '[^6]भर्तृहरिनिर्वेद'[^6]where, Bhartrihari is made to tell his son that it was impossible for him to return, as he was as it were pitilessly dragged by **विज्ञान** towards परव्रह्म[^8] This shows that **हरिहरोपाध्य** was sufficiently acquaihtedwith this story of **भर्तृहरि** to insert it in his drama.

+[^5]: "भगंगसंना; but हरिहरोपाध्याय has it भानुमती."

+[^6]: "Kavya Mala Series.
+No. XXIX"

+[^8]: "+  विज्ञानेन विकृष्य निष्ठुरतरं नीये परब्रह्मणि  भर्तृहरिनिर्वेदः v.
+25."

 His disregard for the softer sex which has been conspicuously marked in the first three Ŝatakas occurs in this Ŝataka also.
 Similarly his great love for residence at Benares, his great reverence for Siva, Ganges, Bramha and Âtmadnyan has been marked in the present Ŝataka also.
 These, and similar other identities have led us to consider this work as a production of the famous **शतककार** Bhartrihari.

 Now rises the next question- "When did Bhartrihari live?"
 In stanza LXV of this work our author says that there was no secure place left for a man of contemplative nature, as both the banks of Ganges were infected by .म्लेच्छ In the next stanza (St. 66) he says that the country was tainted by the trampof **म्लेच्छ**armies consisting of chariots, elephants, and the foot.
 Similarly in stanza **LXVII** he bemoans the degraded state of Society where Vedas were not respected, grammer and logic neglected and the country ruled despotically by a Mlechha King.
 Now the question that naturally strikes one after the perusal of these stanzas is, to whom does Bhartrihari refer by the epithet Mlechhas?
 We hazard to offer a conjecture: can it not refer to the reign of Saka?
-Albiruni writes thus of Prince Saka-:" Saka is the name of a prince who reigned over the countries situated between theIndus and the [Sea](# "Vide Bhan Dajee, J. R. A. S. B. R. Vol. viii, P. 242, 1864; Reinaud, Mémoire sur l Inde, 1849, P. 79.").
+Albiruni writes thus of Prince Saka-:" Saka is the name of a prince who reigned over the countries situated between theIndus and the Sea[^9].
 His residence was in the centre of the Empire in the country named Arya Varta. ............The people had much to suffer from his despotism until they received aid from the East.
-Vikra maditya marched against him, put his army to flight, and killed him in the territory of Korur, situated between Multan and the Castle of [Luni."](# "† Max Muller: India, what can it teach us.
-P. 282.")
-The battle of Korur is said to have been fought in A. D. 544.
-This reference of Bhartrihari to the religious laxity of his time, and to the despotic rule of foreigners does not occur in this book only, but in **वैराग्यशतक**[also.](# "Vide वैराग्य.श St. XXVIII.")
-No doubt the Mlechhas were crushed by Vikramaditya, but not the whole lot of them, only the powerful majority.
+Vikra maditya marched against him, put his army to flight, and killed him in the territory of Korur, situated between Multan and the Castle of Luni."[^10] The battle of Korur is said to have been fought in A. D. 544.
+This reference of Bhartrihari to the religious laxity of his time, and to the despotic rule of foreigners does not occur in this book only, but in **वैराग्यशतक**also.[^11] No doubt the Mlechhas were crushed by Vikramaditya, but not the whole lot of them, only the powerful majority.
 Moreover Bhartrihari does, not profess to be writing up to date, but gives an ideal Sketch of the then prevail ant state of society and country in general, and chooses for the purposes of delineation to throw himself back to an eventful period anterior to the one at which he was writing the present ŝataka.
 And moreover Sâka, the most powerful of the Hun tribes was crushed; the minor powers might have submited to Vikramaditya.
 These referances place our auther about the time of Vikramaditya Harsha of Ujjayin.

+[^9]: "Vide Bhan Dajee, J. R. A. S. B. R. Vol. viii, P. 242, 1864; Reinaud, Mémoire sur l Inde, 1849, P. 79."

+[^10]: "† Max Muller: India, what can it teach us.
+P. 282."

+[^11]: "Vide वैराग्य.श St. XXVIII."

 Mr. Telang, in his introduction to No. XI of the Bombay Sanskrit Series remarks that Bhartrihari savours of Vedântism; and as Ŝanker was the best, and not the first expositor of.
 Vedânta, and as there was the Aupanishadin sect existant even prior to Ŝanker, the learned Editor prefers to place Bhartrihari as one of the Aupanishadins for convenience sake.
 Here, however, we beg to differ from Mr. Telang.
 If this Ŝataka be Bhartrihari's - and we implicitly believe it to be his, there occur in this work some peculiar terms of the Vedântic Philosophy, -terms which belong to the Ŝánkar Philosophy specially and not to any prior sectarian phraseology.

 In Stanza LXIV our poet uses the word **प्रत्यगात्मन्**Now this word occurs nowhere to our knowledge in any other ancient work than **काठोपनिषद्**and therein too, but once.
-This word is fully explained by Ŝanker in his Bhâshya[काठोपनिषद्](# " Video काठो.
-4. 1.")\* and he uses this term frequently in almost all other Bhâshyas.
+This word is fully explained by Ŝanker in his Bhâshyaकाठोपनिषद्[^12]\* and he uses this term frequently in almost all other Bhâshyas.
 The use of this particular word by Bhartrihari shows his thorough acquaintance with Ŝânkerâchâryan Philosophy, and we venture to say that the philosophy preached by the Ŝataka-kâr Bhartrihari is not the anticipation but the exposition of the Ŝankerácháryan doctrines.

+[^12]: " Video काठो.
+4. 1."

 Similarly Stanza XXIV preaches the doctrine of Ŝanker that the अधिष्ठान of भ्रान्ति rests in परब्रह्म and the knowledge of the अधिष्ठान i.e परब्रह्मis acquired as soon as the illusion is dispelled.
 That there were no intermediate steps between the dispelling of भ्रान्ति and the knowledge of Brahma was a point of discussion at Ŝanker's time, brought about by the Vârtikakârs.
 They held out that there were some intermediate steps, but Ŝanker convinced them that it was otherwise.